geosolutions-it/django-wfe/README.md

 ### Declaring Steps

 In the file provided in `WFE_STEPS` define your Steps.
 The Step is a class inheriting from `django_wfe.steps.Step`, which overrides its `execute()` method with a custom logic. `execute()` generally takes only one parameter `_input`, which is a result of the previously executed task.
-Note: it is up to you to take care of the `_input` which is received by the Step.
-The Step executed before this one in the Workflow does not need to follow any schema of an output.
+Please note, it is up to you to take care of the `_input` which is received by the Step.
+The Step executed before the current one in the Workflow does not necessarily need to follow any schema of its output.

 The basic Step implementation could look like: